The M.A. Program in Religious Studies

 1. COURSE INTENSIVE OPTION

-The M.A. in Religion “Course Intensive Option” is the default way in which students can graduate from the program.
+The M.A. in Religious Studies “Course Intensive Option” is the default way in which students can graduate from the program.
 It requires a total of 36 hours of coursework.
 At least 12 of the 36 hours in coursework must be in courses numbered 700 or above, and one of these courses must be “REL 700: Theory and Method in the Study of Religion.”
 The remaining 24 hours may be in courses at either the 600-level or 700-level.
 Students must also submit to a committee of 1 professor of their choice and the graduate director a final portfolio no less than a month before the end of their final semester, comprising a resume, personal statement, a selection of 3 papers (at least 1 theoretical) from any graduate level courses they have taken during their M.A., and a 12-15 page reflection paper that discusses the trajectory, methods, and personal growth across the 3 papers and the way in which the student’s views of “religion,” broadly defined, have developed.
 In addition, students will present and discuss their portfolio with their committee in a meeting lasting no longer than one hour.
 The portfolio will be graded pass/fail (with an option to resubmit) and the committee will consider its overall presentation, clarity of expression and purpose, and attention will be given to the reflection paper and the student’s ability to articulate its views during this oral examination.

 2. THESIS OPTION